-The Partnership has determined it is an investment company in accordance with Financial Accounting Standards Board (FASB) ASC Topic 946, Financial Services - Investment Companies.
-For the year ended June 30, 2022, the Partnership made cash investments of \$3.1 million in Collective Investment Vehicles.
+The Partnership has determined it is an investment company in accordance with Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) Topic 946, Financial Services - Investment Companies.
+For the nine month period from July 1, 2023 through March 31, 2024, the Partnership made cash investments of \$1.6 million in Collective Investment Vehicles (CIV).
 The details of all the Partnership's investments have been disclosed on the Schedule of Investments.

-These financial statements represent the financial position, results of operations, statement of changes in partners' capital and cash flows of the Partnership.
-The financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America (GAAP) as detailed in the Financial Accounting Standards Board's Accounting Standards Codification (ASC).
+These financial statements represent the financial position, results of operations, changes in partners' capital, and cash flows of the Partnership.
+The financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America (GAAP) as detailed in the FASB's ASC.